-Julie Carter Related to owner of 21 Colour Ltd which is on the public sector contract
+Julie Carter Shareholder of 21 Colour Ltd (11% shareholding) and related to the owner of 21 Colour Ltd which is on the public sector contract list.
+Is removed from any negotiations with the company.

 Board members' and senior managers' interests (continued)